becomingahacker/bah-foundations-lab/README.md

 > [!IMPORTANT]
 > It's not [currently possible](https://github.com/hashicorp/terraform-provider-google/issues/19147)
-> to create addresses from a PDP in Terraform.
+> to create addresses from a PDP in OpenTofu.
 This has to be done manually
 > and should already be done for you.

 ## Bring your own IPv6